Introduction

 This user documentation is intended to give a high level overview of the design and usage of struqture.
 For a full list of the available data types and functions see the API-Documentaions of struqture and struqture-py.

 In this part of the user documentation we show the basic usage of operators, Hamiltonians and open systems for spins, bosons, fermions and mixed systems.
-Stuqture is designed to use the same patterns to construct objects across all physical types.
-There is a large overlap in the user documentation between all physical types.
+Stuqture is designed with the same patterns to construct objects across all classes, for ease of use.

 Spins